 The famous story Salmon of Wisdom is part of the Fenian Cycle.
-This is when Fionn is admitted to the court of the High Kings at Tara after passing three major tests which then he became leader of the Clan Bascna.
-Fionn mac Cumhaill went onto be leader of the Fianna Éireann after killing a goblin by the name of Aillén mac Midgna.
+This is when Fionn is admitted to the court of the High Kings at Tara after passing three major tests which then he became the leader of the Clan Bascna.
+Fionn mac Cumhaill went onto be the leader of the Fianna Éireann after killing a goblin by the name of Aillén mac Midgna.
 Every Samhain Aillén would terrorize the people on the Hill of Tara by playing music on his harp leaving every warrior helpless.
 Fionn used a magic spear that left him immune to the music and killed the goblin.

 The Ulster Cycle

 The Ulster Cycle is about legends and heroes of Ulaid, eastern Ulster and northern Leinster.
 They are written in manuscripts from the Medieval period but some early stories can be dated the Early Christian period in Ireland.
 Events in the Ulster cycle are to have taken place during the time of Christ with some historians believing the Ulster Cycle to be historical when others believed they were actually purely mythical.